 - Initiate a review of and make necessary revisions to this policy as required by regulatory and technological changes.

-- Conduct annual reviews of the policy, make any necessary revisions and share the revised policy with the appropriate College governance bodies as needed.
+- Conduct annual reviews of the policy, make any necessary revisions and share the revised policy with the appropriate University governance bodies as needed.

 - Conduct annual risk assessments and elevate potential risks to the Office of Risk Management, as necessary.